Leopard cat: Distribution and habitat

 In Thailand's Phu Khiao Wildlife Sanctuary, 20 leopard cats were radio-collared between 1999 and 2003.
 Home ranges of males ranged from 2.2 km2 to 28.9 km2, and of the six females from 4.4 km2 to 37.1 km2.

 In China, it was recorded in the Changqing National Nature Reserve in the Qinling Mountains, in the Tangjiahe National Nature Reserve in the Min Mountains, in Wolong Nature Reserve and other protected areas in the Qionglai Mountains and Daliang Mountains between 2002 and 2008.

+In far eastern Russia, it lives close to rivers, valleys and in ravine forests, but avoids areas with more than 10 cm of snowfall.

 In the Japanese archipelago, the leopard cat is currently restricted to the islands of Iriomote and Tsushima.
 Fossils excavated dating to the Pleistocene period suggest a broader distribution in the past.

 Ecology and behaviour

 Leopard cats are solitary, except during the breeding season.
 Some are active during the day, but most hunt at night, preferring to stalk murids, tree shrews and hares.
 They are agile climbers and quite arboreal in their habits.
 They rest in trees, but also hide in dense thorny undergrowth on the ground.
 There, leopard cats feed on a large proportion of rats compared to forested areas.

 Leopard cats can swim, but seldom do so.
 They produce a similar range of vocalisations to the domestic cat.
 Both sexes scent mark their territory by spraying urine, leaving faeces in exposed locations, head rubbing, and scratching.